remicollet/php-couchbase/README.md

 the [Couchbase](http://developer.couchbase.com/documentation/server/current/sdk/php/start-using-sdk.html) website for the documentation as well as numerous examples and samples.

-To build PHP API reference, phpDocumentor have to be installed
+To build PHP API reference, phpDocumentor 3.0.0+ have to be installed

-    pear channel-discover pear.phpdoc.org
+    curl -L -o/tmp/phpdoc.phar curl https://github.com/phpDocumentor/phpDocumentor/releases/download/v3.0.0-rc/phpDocumentor.phar
-    pear install phpdoc/phpDocumentor
+    php /tmp/phpdoc.phar -t /tmp/output -d api/

-That will bring phpdoc command into PATH.
 The following steps assume that current directory is the root of this repository:

     ver=$(git describe | sed 's/^v//')
     rm -rf couchbase-php-client-$ver
-    phpdoc --target couchbase-php-client-$ver --directory api
+    php /tmp/phpdoc.phar -t couchbase-php-client-$ver -d api/

-After that all reference documentation will be stored in couchbase-php-client-2.3.0, if current tag is 2.3.0.
+After that all reference documentation will be stored in couchbase-php-client-3.0.0, if current tag is 3.0.0.

 ## Source Control